 Sugar Free BBQ Sauce

-Close up side view of the bbq sauce in a small mason jar.
+Close up side view of homemade sugar free BBQ sauce in a small mason jar.

-Sugar free barbecue sauce means I can enjoy so many of my favorite meals, while still sticking to a Whole30 diet.
-BBQ chicken thighs are so tasty with this homemade sauce, and Instant Pot pork butt served with sugar free pickled onions is melt-in-your-mouth delicious.
+Making your own sugar free barbecue sauce means you can enjoy your favorite meals, without worry about the ingredients in it.
+BBQ chicken thighs are super tasty with this homemade sauce, and Instant Pot pork butt is melt-in-your-mouth delicious.

-• This is a much healthier option than store-bought BBQ sauce.
-There are no additives, refined sugar, high fructose corn syrup, and funky ingredients.
-Just a sugar-free version of a sweet sauce, made from real food ingredients, that everyone loves!
+2. Healthier option than store bought sauce.
+There are no additives, refined sugar, high fructose corn syrup, or other funky ingredients.
+Just a sugar-free, gluten-free version of a fantastic dipping sauce, made with real food ingredients that everyone loves!

-• You only need a handful of ingredients to make this sauce.
+3. Just a few simple ingredients.
+You only need 5 ingredients to make this BBQ sauce recipe.
 It’s super simple and comes together really quickly!

-Recipe ingredients in small dishes laid out on a wooden cutting board and labeled: ketchup, spices, coconut aminos, dates, and apple cider vinegar.
+Labeled recipe ingredients in small dishes laid out on a wooden cutting board: ketchup, spices, coconut aminos, dates, and apple cider vinegar.

 Here’s what you need to make this fabulous barbecue sauce at home!
 Most ingredients at pantry essentials and can be found at your favorite grocery store.
 Here’s what you need: